The Biggest Burmese Pythons Ever Captured in Florida—Including a New No. 1

 Burmese pythons are one of the largest snakes in the world.
 Across their native range in southeast Asia, the nonvenomous constrictors can grow longer than 20 feet and weigh as much as 200 pounds.
 The heaviest tend to be females, but their weight can vary greatly depending on how many eggs they carry, how recently they’ve eaten, and the size of their last meal.
 A python’s ability to unhinge its flexible jaws allows it to swallow very large prey—including, in rare but documented instances, full-grown human beings.

 In Florida, where the invasive species has been creating havoc in the Everglades ecosystem for decades, pythons are the target of vigorous, sustained attempts to control their numbers by capturing and killing them.
 Professional python hunters, scientific researchers, and amateur snake wranglers have taken down some incredibly monstrous snakes over the years.
-Here are 10 of the very biggest.
+Here are 10 of the very biggest pythons ever recorded in Florida, with the No. 1 longest python taken less than a week ago.

 1. Longest Florida Python Ever

-The longest python ever captured in Florida—so far—is an 18-foot, 9-inch snake nabbed on October 2, 2020, by professional python hunters Kevin Pavlidis and Ryan Ausburn.
+Waleri’s snake bested an 18-foot, 9-inch giant nabbed on October 2, 2020, by professional python hunters Kevin Pavlidis and Ryan Ausburn.
 Working for a python-elimination program run by the Florida Fish and Wildlife Commission (FWC) and the South Florida Water Management District, the pair battled the 104-pound female in a canal about 35 miles west of Miami.
 In an Instagram post, Pavlidis—who has caught hundreds of pythons and uses the social media handle snakeaholic—called it “a once-in-a-lifetime” catch.
 “I have never seen a snake anywhere this size, and my hands were shaking as I approached her,” Pavlidis wrote.
 “Every python we catch can be potentially dangerous, but one this size?
 Lethal.”
-(F&S profiled Pavlidis and Ausburn in the feature story “Contract Killers,” which appeared in last year’s Danger Issue.)
+(F&S profiled Pavlidis and Ausburn in the feature story “Contract Killers,” which appeared in our Danger Issue.)

 The FWC created a Python Action Team in 2017 to enlist private citizens in the state’s python eradication efforts.
 By 2019, team members—who get paid to survey and capture Burmese pythons on certain south Florida public lands—had removed more than 900 of the invaders, including this 18-foot, 4-inch female that Cynthia Downer and Jonathan Lopez captured Sept.
 20 of that year at Big Cypress National Preserve.
-The 98-pound, 10-ounce python is the largest ever removed by the team and the largest to come out of the 729,000-acre swamp located less than 50 miles from Miami.
-At the time, it was also the second longest wild python caught anywhere in Florida, just 4 inches shy of Jason Leon’s 2013 catch.
+At the time, the 98-pound, 10-ounce python was the largest ever removed by the team and the largest to come out of the 729,000-acre swamp located less than 50 miles from Miami.
+It was also the second-longest wild python caught anywhere in Florida, just 4 inches shy of Jason Leon’s 2013 catch.

-A college student and two companions were snake hunting in Collier County in mid-August when they spotted a Burmese python that stretched the entire width of a two-lane road.
-Joshua Laquis, a senior at Rollins College, in Winter Park, Florida, told News 6 Orlando that he and two members of Glades Boys Python Adventures he met on Instagram, Jake Waleri and Stephen Gauta, “all screamed” when they spotted the 17-foot, 10-inch python crossing U.S. 41 in the Everglades.
+One year before Waleri captured the standing length record, he mad headline for bagging a Burmese python that stretched the entire width of a two-lane road.
+Joshua Laquis, a senior at Rollins College, in Winter Park, Florida, told News 6 Orlando that he and Waleri and fellow snake hunter Stephen Gauta, “all screamed” when they spotted the 17-foot, 10-inch python crossing U.S. 41 in the Everglades.
 “We all hunted snakes before, but none of us have seen anything this size,” Laquis said.
 “Something this big was unbelievable to see.”
 The three men struggled for 10 minutes to gain control of the 104-pound snake, which died in the battle.
 “It was just a crazy experience,” Waleri told Fox 4.

 Touted as the largest python ever documented in Florida when it was captured in August 2012, the 17-foot, 7-inch female weighed 164.5 pounds and carried 87 eggs—also a state record at the time.
 Researchers from the U.S. Geological Survey collected the snake in the Everglades National Park, and it was eventually taken to the Florida Museum of Natural History for examination as part of a long-term research project with the U.S. Department of the Interior studying ways to deal with the invasive species.
 The snake’s skeleton is still on display at the museum.